jinaga/university-system/README.md

 ### Viewing Logs in Grafana

-After starting the services with `docker compose up`, follow these steps to view the logs:
+After starting the services with `docker compose up -v --build`, follow these steps to view the logs:

 1. Access Grafana:
    - Open a web browser and navigate to `http://localhost:3000`